sigrlami/haskellcosm/README.md

 ## Companies

 List of companies that use Haskell in their work ( `in production`).
-This repository contains raw data in csv for `Active` and `Inactive` companies, data collected from open source on the Internet like company GitHub repos, job postings, news, blogs, success stories, presentations, etc.
+This repository contains raw data in csv for `Active` and `Inactive` companies, data collected from open sources on the Internet like company GitHub repos, job postings, news, blogs, success stories, presentations, etc.

-Initial work done by @sigrlami in a gist file https://gist.github.com/sigrlami/769f5e6674adbd399f00
+Initial work done by [Sergey Bushnyak](https://github.com/sigrlami) in a [gist](https://gist.github.com/sigrlami/769f5e6674adbd399f00) file.

 ## Media